drduh/macOS-Security-and-Privacy-Guide/README.md

 The following are cryptographic hashes of the file.
 You can use `shasum -a256 InstallESD.dmg` for example, and compare the output to make sure you got the same, authentic copy.
 You can also Google these hashes to ensure your copy is genuine and hasn't been tampered with.

     InstallESD.dmg

     SHA-256: af244af020424d803ea8fc143bdd2c067db19f663484d735d6b6733a0feeeb4d
     SHA-1:   eebf02a20ac27665a966957eec6f5e6fe3228a19
     MD5:     8d3187fa7699366e1723c28abd78acc8

-Next, mount and install the OS to a temporary image, or use this GUI app <https://github.com/MagerValp/AutoDMG>.
+Next, mount and install the OS to a temporary image, or use the GUI app [MagerValp/AutoDMG](https://github.com/MagerValp/AutoDMG).

     hdiutil attach -noverify -mountpoint /tmp/installesd /Applications/Install\ OS\ X\ Mavericks.app/Contents/SharedSupport/InstallESD.dmg
     hdiutil create -size 32g -type SPARSE -fs HFS+J -volname "OS X" -uid 0 -gid 80 -mode 1775 /tmp/output.sparseimage